Unique urban rambles

 Request a walk here

-Earlier this year, the central boulevards were turned over to pedestrians.
+The central boulevards have been turned over to pedestrians.
 So you can now stroll all the way from the Bourse to De Brouckère without encountering any cars.
 It's a strange and slightly unsettling experience for those of us who have become unaccustomed to Belgium's unholy alliance with the automobile.

 You said: